CB radio base with mobile antenna

 FM and CTCSS

 FM mode is strongly preferred for family and neighborhood communications.
 For CB radios capable of FM and CTCSS, the squelch can be set to only open for the group’s chosen CTCSS tone.
 The choice of FM mode and CTCSS is not about maximum communication range, but about reducing interference from other users on the same channel.
 If the family members or group turns off the radio because of static and interference, that’s no radio at all.
-Better to have shorter range village communication than no communication at all.
-CTCSS on CB radio finally largely levels the playing field with other license-free radio bands like MURS and GMRS that could always use FM and CTCSS.
+CB radio now largely matches other license-free radio bands like MURS and GMRS that have always supported FM and CTCSS.

-A CB radio gives a heads up when members of a family or group are coming back home.
+A CB radio provides advance notice when members of a family or group are coming back home.
 This gives some peace of mind in case of a breakdown, in that the home base or another base station can be reached on the local channel.